Hackers claim attacks on World Cup-related websites

-SAO PAULO Hackers claim they have carried out attacks against dozens of Brazilian websites linked to the football World Cup, including those of tournament sponsor Hyundai, a state government and Brazil's intelligence agency.
+SAO PAULO Hackers claim they have carried out attacks against dozens of Brazilian websites linked to the soccer World Cup, including those of tournament sponsor Hyundai, a state government and Brazil's intelligence agency.

 "We had a busy last few days and there is more still to come," a hacker who calls himself Che Commodore and who claims to be a member of the Anonymous hacker collective told Reuters on Wednesday.